Qila Derawar

 The fort was built by a Hindu Rajput leader, Rai Jajja Bhati, who belonged to the Bhati clan.
 It was made to pay homage to the king of Bahawalpur and Jaisalmer in the 9th century.
 The early name of the fort was Dera Rawal, but it became famous as Qila Derawar.
 The fort was rebuilt in the 18th century when the Abbasi rulers captured it.
-The defense has an old cannon where people get their photoshoots done.
+The defense has an old cannon where people get their photoshoot done.
 It has an underground tunnel that is supposed to lead to the Bahawalpur Mahal and even India.
 A thousand-year-old mosque that is broken yet beautiful can also be seen in the fort.
-The fort is an essential spot for tourists, but it is deteriorating day by day; measures should be taken to preserve it as soon as possible.
+The fort is an essential spot for tourists, but it is deteriorating day by day; measures should be taken to preserve as soon as possible.

 Tags: